1001 Miglia Green Reverse 2024

 View enroute to Arezzo

 Although the riding was not difficult, I was sleepy, the drop bag control was still some distance away and I was not making enough progress.
 We stopped at a town and took a 15-minute power nap on a lawn.
-The thought of sleep was growing in the mind and it was getting difficult to ride; got rid of this thought and it was a relaxed downhill to flat ride to the control.
+The thought of sleep was growing in the mind and it was getting difficult to ride; got rid of this thought as I took the power nap and then it was a relaxed downhill to flat ride to the control.

 Sunset near Arezzo